secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 1. SmartCards, Pathways, and Journeys can be shared to channels upon creation or can be added to relevant channels later on
 1. Channels can have multiple curators to encourage collaboration and content sharing

-#### How Learning Advocates can share content
+#### How Learning Evangelists can share content

-Learning Advocates can use the following processes to broadcast or highlight their contributed content
+Learning Evangelists can use the following processes to broadcast or highlight their contributed content

 1. Raise attention to new content with the L&D team via Slack.
 The team will help you determine the best Carousels, Groups, or Channels to broadcast your content
 1. Share content with a Group you're a part of, like your team